 Most schools in Korea provide their western teaching staff with single studio style apartments, sometimes referred to as bachelor style apartments in the West.
 Due to the limited landmass and mountainous terrain housing developments in Korea are primarily high rise apartment complexes which consist of 5 – 20 buildings per development.
 Although apartment architecture has improved over the past decade the majority of apartments in Korea still have a uniform look and feel.
 In 2010 it was estimated that more than 80% of the Korean population lived in apartment buildings ranging from 5 to 35 stories.

-Please be advised: We receive numerous complaints from new teachers each semester regarding the size of the apartments that the schools provide.
-Please understand that apartments in Korea are quite small (urban areas are extremely dense) and getting yourself mentally prepared for this transition is strongly advised.
+We receive numerous complaints from new teachers each semester regarding the size of the apartments that the schools provide.
+We’d like to point out that apartments in Korea are quite small (urban areas are extremely dense) and getting yourself mentally prepared for this transition is strongly advised.
 Homes and apartments in South Korea are measured in pyeong (http://en.wikipedia.org/wiki/Pyeong).
 One pyeong translates into roughly 35 square feet or 4 square meters.
 In most instances teachers will receive a single studio apartment that is around 9 pyeong, or 300 square feet; although apartment sizes do vary based on location.
 Larger cities such as Seoul, Busan, Daegu, etc. generally have smaller apartments while less populated areas usually have slightly larger apartments.

 Most of the apartments that Korean schools provide will come with the following furnishings: